We caught up with James to talk about his ACCA journey, how he feels about becoming a Global Prize Winner and what he plans to do in the future.

 So why did you specifically choose to study ACCA?

-For me, I felt this would be the most valuable qualification, as it’s transferrable across a number of industries and is recognised all over the world.
-As I had an established career in insolvency, having elements of the course that were related to law and building financial models, would also be beneficial in progressing my career.
+For me, I felt this would be the most valuable qualification.
+It’s transferrable across a number of industries and is recognised all over the world.
+I already had an established career in insolvency, so having elements of the course that were related to law and building financial models, would also be beneficial in progressing my career.

 Tell us about your experience of studying and do you have any tips you can share?

 I have a young family and a busy job in London, so I decided to take things slowly and very much at my own pace.
-I flexed between studying on weekdays and at the weekend, depending on when the modules were running and how they fitted in with the rest of my life.
-I liked studying with FI in Chelmsford, as in comparison to other providers, the classes are much smaller and there’s a very relaxed atmosphere.
+I flexed between studying on weekdays and at the weekend.
+It all depended on when the modules were running and how they fitted in with the rest of my life.
+I liked studying with FI in Chelmsford.
+In comparison to other providers, the classes are much smaller and there’s a very relaxed atmosphere.

 In terms of tips, my advice for studying is to find what works for you.
 You need to be realistic about what you can do and accept that it’s a long journey and a big commitment.
 Personally, I found studying little and often worked best.
 I often used my commute into London to work on practice questions, which was ideal preparation for exams.